fredmaiaarantes/meteorjs-template/README.md

 Follow our changes reading our [CHANGELOG](CHANGELOG.md).

 ## Features

-- Home Page with TailwindCSS
+- Pages styled with TailwindCSS and SSR
 - Authentication Page with passwordless
 - Deploy on Meteor Cloud running `meteor npm run deploy`